 Sunday 9:00 a.m. – 12:00 midnight

-- Each organization is required to submit an official Bid Acceptance Form, available in the Office for Student Involvement, no later than one (1) business day* after bids are extended and prior to the beginning of new member education.
+- Each organization is required to submit an official Bid Acceptance Form, available in the Student Engagement Suite, no later than one (1) business day* after bids are extended and prior to the beginning of new member education.

-*Exceptions may be made by the Assistant Director of Student Programs and Leadership Development.
+*Exceptions may be made by the Director for chapter that extend open bids.

-- All new members are required to attend a New Member Education Workshop hosted by Panhellenic and Interfraternity Council and approved by the Director of Student Activities and Involvement within the first week of the New Member Education process.
-If one cannot attend, a make-up session will be determined at the discretion of the Director of Student Activities and Involvement and the Interfraternity Council and the Panhellenic Council.
+- All new members are required to attend a New Member Education Workshop hosted by Panhellenic and Interfraternity Council and approved by the Director within the first three (3) weeks of the New Member Education process.
+If one cannot attend, a make-up session will be determined at the discretion of the Director and the Interfraternity Council and the Panhellenic Council.

-- All new members are required to attend an FIPG Risk Management Workshop hosted by Panhellenic and Interfraternity Council and approved by the Director of Student Activities and Involvement that will occur during the seven (7) week new member education period.
-If one cannot attend, a make-up session will be determined at the discretion of the Director of Student Activities and Involvement and the Interfraternity and Panhellenic Councils.
+- All new members are required to attend a FIPG Risk Management Workshop hosted by Panhellenic and Interfraternity Council and approved by the Director that will occur during the seven (7) week new member education period.
+If one cannot attend, a make-up session will be determined at the discretion of the Director and the Interfraternity and Panhellenic Councils.

-- Hazing, as defined in the Lycoming College Student Handbook, National Chapter Policy, Fraternity and Sorority Leaders Manual and Pennsylvania State law, is strictly prohibited.
+- Hazing, as defined in the Lycoming College Student Handbook, National Chapter Policy, and Pennsylvania State law, is strictly prohibited.
 All Fraternity and Sorority members and new members are required to sign an Anti-Hazing Agreement acknowledging they have read and understood the policy.

-- The New Member Educator (or similar officer) of each chapter is required to attend regularly scheduled one-on-one meetings with the Director of Student Activities and Involvement both prior to and during the New Member Education process.
-They may also be required to attend a formal training session hosted by Panhellenic and Interfraternity Council and approved by the Director of Student Activities and Involvement prior to the beginning of the New Member Education process.
+- The New Member Educator (or similar officer) of each chapter is required to attend a formal training session hosted by Panhellenic and Interfraternity Council and approved by the Director prior to the beginning of the New Member Education process.

-- Each chapter must submit an updated philosophy statement and an outline of the new member program activities each semester to the Office of Student Involvement and Panhellenic/Interfraternity Council for approval prior to the beginning of the new member education process each semester.
-The form can be found in the Fraternity and Sorority Leaders Manual.
+- Each chapter must submit an updated philosophy statement and an outline of the new member program activities each semester to the Office of Fraternity and Sorority Life and Involvement and Panhellenic/Interfraternity Council for approval prior to the beginning of the new member education process each semester.

-- This policy shall be cooperatively enforced by the Vice President of Student Life and Dean Students, the Office of Student Activities and Involvement, and the Panhellenic Council and Interfraternity Council.
+- This policy shall be cooperatively enforced by the Vice President for Student Life and Dean of Students, the Office of Fraternity and Sorority Life and Involvement, and the Panhellenic Council and Interfraternity Council.

-- Questionable activities should be reported, in writing, to the Office of Student Activities and Involvement or the Vice President of Student Life and Dean of Students.
-If sufficient evidence is presented, the Dean of Student Affairs will refer the case to the appropriate Lycoming College Judicial Hearing Officer or Board for a hearing and possible sanctioning.
+- Questionable activities should be reported, in writing, to the Office of Fraternity and Sorority Life and Involvement or the Vice President of Student Life and Dean of Students.
+If sufficient evidence is presented, the Vice President for Student Life and Dean of Students will refer the case to the appropriate Lycoming College Judicial Hearing Officer or Board for a hearing and possible sanctioning.